Rohitb106/retail-sales-eda/README.md

 # retail-sales-eda
-Exploratory Data Analysis (EDA) of retail sales data for business insight and recommendation
+"Exploratory Data Analysis (EDA) of retail sales data for business insight and recommendation"